km-mahbub/hangman/README.md

 ### Introduction

-This is a web app of a paper and pencil guessing game for two or more players.
-One player thinks of a word, phrase or sentence and the other(s) tries to guess it by suggesting letters within a certain number of guesses.
+This is a web app of a paper and pencil guessing game called Hangman.
+Player tries to guess a word by suggesting letters within a certain number of guesses.
 In this app computer will choose a random word and the player will win if he/she can guess the correct word within limited number of tries.
-Otherwise, player will hang.
+Otherwise, the player will hang from tree!

 #### Stack